 FCCS: Tropical Diseases is administered in the same manner as the live, instructor-led FCCS course.
 The Course Director, with the assistance of the Course Coordinator, has responsibility for planning, organizing and conducting the course.
 These responsibilities include faculty selection, course logistics, obtaining equipment, establishing participant registration processes, and requesting necessary course resources (audiovisual equipment, skills station equipment, catering, etc).

 Detailed guidelines for course administration, including timelines, sample schedules, equipment lists, and forms, are provided to site coordinators/directors after course dates are set.
-The Institutional Relations Team can answer questions or discuss your plans with you.
+The Fundamentals Sales Team can answer questions or discuss your plans with you.
 To reach a member of the team, please call +1 847 827-6869 or e-mail email@example.com.

 To apply for an FCCS course license and purchase learners, please visit the Fundamentals portal.
 A username and password are required to log in.
 If you do not know this information, please e-mail firstname.lastname@example.org.
 Please note that each learner will receive a copy of the book and one certificate will be issued for each learner who successfully completes the course.